How to Use the Original Colors

 If you are fuse firing 2 layers and wish to have the small bubbles in the color, set the rate of increase to 300 degrees per hour to 1480F or to cone 016. *see below

 We suggest the following schedule when fusing two or more layers of float glass or when firing a fused piece for the second time.
-This is a very slow schedule and will enable gasses to escape to prevent bubbles, also it will prevent cracking in a second firing.
+This is a very slow schedule and will enable gasses to escape to prevent bubbles.

 Glass Colors have a wide firing range, 1400F to 1800F.
 The upper end of this range is much hotter than glass can withstand, it will melt into a puddle!

-*As you know firing temperature is governed by a combination of time and temperature and all kilns are different.
-Always use witness cones (shelf cones) to determine the actual temperature.
+As you know firing temperature is governed by a combination of time and temperature and all kilns are different.
 Firing any material, especially glass, is an art.
 Age of the kiln and placement in kiln will effect the results.
 Top shelf is usually hotter than lower shelves.

 If you are new to firing glass, we suggest that you experiment with undecorated glass and the sagger you intend to use before firing a decorated piece.